alexscg/stack-edit-test/test-root.md

 #### Our Roadmap

   As we start to ramp up, be on the lookout for our email newsletter about latest developments, releases and goings-on.
 Our portal is the best place to get information fast.
 We will also make announcements on our Slack channels where you can ask questions, help others and provide your expertise.
-We encourage you to reach out to our team for
+We encourage you to reach out to our team for questions of integration, contribution
   Here
   is our [roadmap](https://mds.mckinsey.com/develop/react/get-started#our-roadmap) for this year.